-Index shifting was developed years ago and ordinary shifters then became friction shifters, yet friction shifters still are welcome because they allow a rider's fingertips to intimately feel a derailleur and its chain as they shift through gears and sprockets, making a bicycle and rider that much closer together as a team.
-And while down tube shifters are more direct and sensitive, bar-end shifters are more casual and relaxed and both of these are worthwhile cycling experiences.
+When index shifting was developed long ago, ordinary shifters such as these became known as friction shifters, yet ordinary shifters are still welcome because they allow a rider's fingertips to intimately feel a derailleur and its chain shift through gears and sprockets, making a bicycle and its rider that much closer as a team.
+And while down tube shifters are more direct and sensitive, bar-end shifters are more casual and relaxed and they both are worthwhile cycling experiences.

 These really are smooth shifters, with a ratchet that equalizes the pressure for up and down shifts (when pulling against the derailleur spring, the ratchet keeps you from fighting the friction, and when shifting with the derailleur spring, friction keeps the lever from slipping).
 I'm currently using them with an 8-speed front derailleur, 10-speed rear derailleur, and 8-speed chain and cassette.
 When this chain and cassette wear out, I'll probably install 9-speed replacements.
 Because these are friction shifters, everything will still work.

 They also make gear cable installation quick and easy.
 Just install the cable, pull it snug, and tighten down the fixing bolt.
 Because they aren't indexed, you don't have to worry about pull ratios or precisely adjusting the cable tension to get the derailleur to line up with each cog.